n6ai/minze/docs/guide/advanced/style-guide.md

 ## Event Callbacks

 - Should start with the word `handle` or a verb that describes what action is performed.
-- Should be called the same as the `@event`, when the shorthand notation is used.
+- Should be called the same as the `on:event`, when the shorthand notation is used.

 ```js
 ✖ Bad // [!code --]